Get to Know the UTRCA

 • Climate variability and change

-• Invasive species and environmental diseases/pests
+• Invasive species and forest pests/pathogens

-• Environmental justice
+• Environmental injustice

 The full Watershed Strategy document (draft) is available under the "Documents" heading on the right of your screen.